cyn1x/rchess/README.md

 * [x] En Passant capture ability
 * [ ] Pawn upgrade ability
 * [ ] General game statistics
-* [x] Separate pipeline for actioning multiplayer opponent moves over websockets
+* [ ] Separate pipeline for actioning multiplayer opponent moves over Websockets
 * [ ] In-Game Menu or extra prop allowing customisation of certain features
 * [ ] Option to disable square highlighting for valid moves
 * [ ] Documentation to explain how the different stages of gameplay work in the code